-This procedure is used by an USS to retrieve the requested UAV Flight information from the NEF/UAS AF.
+This procedure is used by an USS to retrieve the requested UAV Flight information and/or altitude reporting requirements from the NEF/UAS AF.

-In order to obtain UAV Flight information, the USS shall invoke the RetrieveInfoUAVFlight API by sending an HTTP POST request to the NEF targeting the custom operation "{apiRoot}/3gpp-retrieve-uav-flight/v1/retrieve", with the request body including the RetrieveUAVFlightReq data structure as defined in clause 5.41.3.2 and clause 5.41.5.2.2.
+In order to obtain UAV Flight information and/or altitude reporting requirements, the USS shall invoke the RetrieveInfoUAVFlight API by sending an HTTP POST request to the NEF targeting the custom operation "{apiRoot}/3gpp-retrieve-uav-flight/v1/retrieve", with the request body including the RetrieveUAVFlightReq data structure as defined in clause 5.41.3.2 and clause 5.41.5.2.2.

 Upon receipt of the corresponding HTTP POST message, if the USS is authorized by the NEF to obtain the UAV Flight information, the NEF shall retrieve data from the NWDAF and/or AMF that can be used by USS for UAV’s flight purposes.
 If the NEF receives an error response from the NWDAF and/or AMF, the NEF shall not create the resource and shall respond to the USS with a proper error status code.
 If the NEF received within an error response a "ProblemDetails" data structure with a "cause" attribute indicating an application error, the NEF shall relay this error response to the USS with a corresponding application error, when applicable.

-On successful UAV Flight information retrieval, the NEF shall return an HTTP POST response HTTP "200 OK" status code and the response body including the RetrievedUAVFlightInfo data structure as defined in clause 5.41.3.2 and clause 5.41.5.2.4.
+On successful UAV Flight information retrieval and/or altitude reporting requirements, the NEF shall return an HTTP POST response HTTP "200 OK" status code and the response body including the RetrievedUAVFlightInfo data structure as defined in clause 5.41.3.2 and clause 5.41.5.2.4.